ALU Primer

 Full Adder

-A full adder is an enhanced version of the half adder, capable of handling the addition of three bits: two input bits and a carry bit resulting from a previous calculation.
-This additional feature makes it more versatile and complete, as it overcomes the limitations of the half adder which cannot process carry inputs from preceding additions.
+A full adder extends the half adder by adding three bits: two input bits and a carry bit from the previous bit position.
+The carry input removes the main limitation of the half adder, which cannot process carry from earlier additions.

-In practice, a full adder can be constructed by combining two half adders.
-One half adder is responsible for adding the two input bits, while the other accepts the carry from the first half adder to provide the final sum.
+In practice, you can make a full adder with two half adders.
+One half adder processes the two input bits, while the other accepts the carry from the first half adder to provide the final sum.

 Going back to the two previous addition examples; a full adder would handle them as follows: